top of page

 Dan Bardin who was previously director & Melbourne branch manager of General Motors ( Aust ) soon joined the executive team as Managing Director.

 Their PAX ( pax- the Roman goddess of peace ) motor spirit was proudly marketed as independently "Australian Owned & Controlled" and their familiar black & white striped pumps which were scattered on the main highways of service stations in Victoria & Southern NSW provided "Gold PAX" & "Super PAX Ethyl" to passing motorists.
 The Pacific Oil Company were the first independant oil company to be registered in Victoria & were distributors of the American Pennzoil lubricants as well as their own PAXOL brand of motor oils.
-Some locations PAX was available included the Trevaskis Brothers Garage in Shepparton VIC, Henty Motor Garage, Henty NSW & the Regent Service Station, Albury NSW where in Sept 1936 the proprietor installed four new pumps incl one PAX petrol.
+Some locations PAX was available included the Trevaskis Brothers Garage in Shepparton VIC, Doonan & Guppy's Garage in Mooroopna VIC, Henty Motor Garage, Henty NSW & the Regent Service Station, Albury NSW where in Sept 1936 the proprietor installed four new pumps incl one PAX petrol.

 Little is known how they sourced motor spirit in the early days however, in July 1932 they purchased an Italian oil tanker vessel for £4800, built in 1908 & registered as the "VINCAS" & was of approximately 7150 tons deadweight.
 In November 1932 with the assistance of the companies shipping agent Arthur Perry, it carried a cargo of 2,000,000 gallons of high grade American petroleum spirit & moored at Westernport Victoria where it was unloaded into drums for distribution, considering themselves as "Pioneers of Low-Cost Handling".
 The ship then became the Pacific Oil Companies storage depot until they could secure a plot of land just under an acre in size at Morradoo near Crib Point VIC which they leased from the Lands Department to establish a storage facility for their motor oil & spirit.
 However they soon outgrew this location & relocated to the much larger Newport VIC terminal alongside the Alba Petroleum Company.